 Here on Florida’s east coast, the extensive waterways and vast Atlantic Ocean are filled with boats of all varieties, from small personal watercraft to 150-foot mega-yachts.
 So it’s not surprising that Palm Beach County ranked 3rd for the number of accidents in 2009 with 56, and Miami-Dade came in at the number two spot with 62.

 The Florida boating accident attorneys at Freeman Injury Law understand the allure of the aquatic recreational lifestyle here in Florida.
 And we are dedicated to aggressively pursuing compensation for those who have been injured by the careless and reckless boaters who make the waters dangerous for the many responsible and dedicated boat owners and enthusiasts.
-Our office serves West Palm Beach, Fort Lauderdale, Port St. Lucie/Ft.
-Pierce and the surrounding communities.
+Our office serves Miami, Fort Lauderdale, West Palm Beach, Maitland, Orlando and the surrounding communities.
 We urge you to contact us immediately if you have been seriously injured while boating.
 We will arrange a no-obligation, private consultation to discuss your legal rights.